ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-07-no-post-about-cadiz.md

 I picked the best place and date for my adventure. :innocent: I was in the middle of nowhere and it was Epiphany, a federal holiday on which Spanish families get together and give presents to each other.
 There was no farmer around that could pull out my van with a tractor.

 I couldn't find any help locally.
 So, I called my insurance and ended up waiting the whole afternoon for a tow truck.
 The weather was nice at least and there were a lot of interesting birds and other animals to observe.
 Apparently, I got stuck near [Corredor Verde Dos Bahías](http://www.juntadeandalucia.es/medioambiente/corredorVerde/mostrarFicha.do?idCorredor=31).
-A hiking trail that is the home for many protected animals and plants. :bird: :rabbit2: :seedling:
+A hiking trail where you can find various protected animals and plants. :bird: :rabbit2: :seedling:

 ## Bringing the van back on the road